samuelsurulere/samuelsurulere/README.md

 ### Hi there, my name is **Samuel** 👋!
 It is a delight to have you visiting.

 I transitioned to Data Science from a solid background in Applied Mathematics.
-I have been working as a Machine Learning Engineer with DataGap Analytics while working as an academic researcher.
+I was working as a Machine Learning Engineer with DataGap Analytics while working as an academic researcher.
+Because, I was inbetween the options of establishing a career in academia versus industry.
 I made the final decision to fully transition into Data Science after landing in Canada in 2023.
 During my intermediate experience and learning on the job, I developed strong interests in data-driven solutions.
-Given that a Canadian degree/certificate would make employers trust the competencies of professional immigrants, I decided to attend the Lighthouse Labs bootcamp.
-After that, I landed a role at Pixeltree Inc.
+Given that a Canadian degree/certificate would make employers trust the competencies of professional immigrants, I attended the Lighthouse Labs bootcamp.
+The bootcamp was so intense, it served as a refresher for some of the skills I have and I also learnt quite a lot.
+After that intense bootcamp, I landed a role at Pixeltree Inc.

 #### Data Science journey so far...

-After investing years of hardwork and mental exertion in academia, I felt it was time to transition to Data Science (ML and NLP) in particular.
-This is because I am quite passionate about solving real-world problems.
-But as much as I loved academia, I was only solving theoretical problems.
+After investing years of hardwork and mental exertion in academia, I felt it was time to fully establish a professional career in Data Science (ML and NLP) in particular.
+A lifelong passion has always been "solving real-world problems using science".
+Academia (my research line in particular) was limited in that regard.
+As much as I loved academia, I was only solving theoretical problems with theoretical analysis and recommendations.

 ### Previous background